Niagara Falls in Winter: Tips and Things to Do (2026)

 1. Stand right at the edge of Horseshoe Falls (Canada)

-However, you will be given a poncho if you decide to do the journey behind the falls tour, which we’ll get into below.
+You could be given a poncho for free if you decide to do the journey behind the falls tour, which we’ll get into below.

-3. Walk through the Winter Festival of Lights (Canada)
+2. Walk through the Winter Festival of Lights (December only)

-Unlike most cities who take down their festive winter lights (lets face it, they’re usually just for Christmas) right after the New Year – Niagara Falls keeps theirs up for an extra week!
+Unlike most cities that take down their festive winter lights (lets face it, they’re usually just for Christmas) right after the New Years, Niagara Falls keeps theirs up for an extra few days.

 Visiting before or during the holiday season always makes for a festive activity, but if you have an extra week after Christmas to enjoy the lit up lights -its definitely worth seeing.

-This year, the festival lights in Niagara Falls will be held from November 16th, 2024 to January 5, 2025.
+This year, the festival lights in Niagara Falls will be held from mid- November 2025 to January 4, 2026.
 The lights are on from 5pm to midnight each day in that time frame.

 4. Ride the SkyWheel (Canada)